-Bank Negara Malaysia ("BNM")'s Capital Adequacy Framework require Alliance Islamic Bank Berhad ("Bank") to maintain an adequate level of capital to withstand potential losses arising from its operations.
+Bank Negara Malaysia's ("BNM")'s Capital Adequacy Framework require Alliance Islamic Bank Berhad ("Bank") to maintain an adequate level of capital to withstand potential losses arising from its operations.
 BNM's Capital Adequancy Framework cover three main aspects:

-- (a) Pillar 1 covers the calculation of risk-weighted assets for credit risk, market risk and operational risk; - (b) Pillar 2 involves assessment of other risks (e.g. rate of return risk in the banking book, liquidity risk and concentration risk) not covered under Pillar 1.
-This promotes the adoption of forward-looking approaches to capital management and stress testing / risk simulation techniques; and - (c) Pillar 3 covers disclosure and external communication of risk and capital information by banks.
+- (a) Pillar 1 covers the calculation of risk-weighted assets for cedit risk, market risk and operational risk; - (b) Pillar 2 involves assessment of other risks (e.g. rate of return risk in the banking book, liquidity risk and concentration risk) not covered under Pillar 1.
+This promotes the adoption of forward-looking approaches to capital management and stress testing / risk simulation techniques; and - (C) Pillar 3 covers disclosure and external communication of risk and capital information by banks.

-The Pillar 3 Disclosure for the financial year ended 31 March 2024 for the Bank is in accordance with BNM's Capital Adequacy Framework for Islamic Banks ("CAFIB") - Disclosures Requirements (Pillar 3).
+The Pillar 3 Disclosure for the financial year ended 31 March 2025 for the Bank is in accordance with BNM's Capital Adequacy Framework for Islamic Banks ("CAFIB") - Disclosures Requirements (Pillar 3).

-Bank has adopted the Standardised Approach for credit risk and market risk; and the Basic Indicator Approach for operational risk in determining the capital requirements of Pillar 1.
+Bank has adopted the Standardised Approach for credit risk and market risk, and BNM's standard computation method for operational risk in determining the capital requirements of Pillar 1.